Deep-rooted social norms make it difficult for women and girls to take charge of their sexual health in the Philippines.

 Training public health workers and working with men and women to change negative attitudes on sexual and reproductive health and rights

-Addressing barriers, such as gender inequality and a lack of resources, that prevent women from exercising their rights
+Addressing barriers, such as gender inequality and a lack of resources, that prevent women from exercising their rights.

-Supporting local organizations to advocate for change
+Supporting local organizations to advocate for change.

 What do we hope to achieve?

-We will address barriers that prevent women from exercising their right to sexual health care, advocate for the country's law mandating universal access be respected, and support local organizations to reach women and girls who wouldn't otherwise be able to access vital information and services.
+SHE will address barriers that prevent women from exercising their right to sexual health care, advocate for the country's law mandating universal access be respected, and support local organizations to reach women and girls who wouldn't otherwise be able to access vital information and services.